 Where to stay in Baler

 Since Baler is a popular destination among weekend warriors, hostels and inns are scattered across the area.
-Some places of accommodation, like The Circle Hostel and Nalu Surf Camp, even provide hammock rooms — a perfect option for budget travellers and backpackers.
+Some places of accommodation even provide hammock rooms — a perfect option for budget travellers and backpackers.
+Our tip?
+Browse through Airbnb for affordable homestay options.

-On the other hand, luxury hotels are also available for travellers seeking for comfort and privacy.
+Luxury hotels are also available for travellers seeking comfort and privacy.
 Many of these are suitable for families or leisure trips.
 Most resorts, like the popular Costa Pacifica and the newly established Hotel Serendrina, sit right by the Sabang beach.
-These places are most ideal if you’re planning to explore Baler by foot.
+These places are most ideal if you’re planning to explore Baler on foot.

-However, if you’re looking for a more serene stay away from crowds, book a hotel away from the town centre.
-You can find some resorts, like the L’Sirene Boutique Resort (Reserva) and the Emilio Joseph Beach Resort (Zabali), in the quiet corners of Baler.
+If you’re looking for a more serene stay away from crowds, book a hotel away from the town centre.
+You can find some resorts in the quiet corners of Baler, specifically tucked in Reserva or Zabali.
 Take note that you might find a more difficult time accessing the public market or most restaurants if you book a place away from Barangay Sabang.
 Still, you can easily walk to less crowded parts of the beach practically anywhere you stay.

 What to eat in Baler